schrauger/UPC-Streaming/README.md

 * When the timer hits 0 and the projector starts playing the Intro video:
   * **OBS** - Switch to `!
 Intro Part 2 - switch to this scene while intro video plays`
 * After the video fades away and the service starts:
   * **OBS** - Switch to `!
-Main Service with lyrics - MAIN SCENE DURING SERVICE` for all songs and for the sermon
+Main Service w/slides - MAIN SCENE DURING SERVICE` for all songs and for the sermon
-  * If any photos or videos are to be shown during announcements, switch to the `Main Service w/videos & slides` scene
+  * If any photos or videos are to be shown during announcements, switch to the `Main Service, 50/50 split screen with direct projector - Open OBS on ProPresenter Mac for NDI Output` scene
+    * Make sure to tell the ProPresenter operator to open OBS Studio on their computer.
+It does not have to run or have anything happen besides being open

 ## After service
 * After the doxology, the band will play a song.
 Change OBS to `!
 Postlude`, and have the camera set to a wide view of the auditorium.